Who should get an RV inspection?

 - The propane tank must be at least ¼ full

-- The storage areas should be uncluttered so that interior walls and cargo bays can be inspected
+- All personal items should be removed so that interior walls and cargo bays can be inspected

 - If the unit is a motorhome, the engine gas tank must have more than ¼ tank of gas/diesel